 Offshore work has the potential to be dangerous, particularly on an unseaworthy vessel or when negligence is involved.
-An attorney from our firm may be able to assist you or a loved one with a maritime claim involving a deck accident, a fall on a jack-up rig, an explosion on an oil platform or a serious accident caused by equipment failure.
+We may be able to assist you or a loved one with a maritime claim involving a deck accident, a fall on a jack-up rig, an explosion on an oil platform, or a serious accident caused by equipment failure.
 If the shipowner, your employer, or another crew member was responsible for causing the incident, we can seek to hold them accountable.
 Even if negligence was not involved, your employer may be responsible for maintenance and cure benefits.

 Gulfport, Mississippi is a beachfront city on the Gulf of Mexico in Harrison County.
 Gulfport's maritime history is the history of the city.
 It was incorporated on July 28, 1898.
 The harbor was completed just four years later, and the Port of Gulfport became a working seaport.
 Mississippi State Port Authority oversees the Port of Gulfport.
-The 204-acre Port of Gulfport is a bulk, break-bulk, and container seaport with 6,000 feet of berthing space.
-Traditionally, Central America has been one of the main markets for the port, with nearly three quarters of the imported cargo consisting of bananas.
+The 204-acre Port of Gulfport is a bulk, breakbulk, and container seaport with 6,000 feet of berthing space.
+Traditionally, Central America has been one of the main markets for the port, with nearly three-quarters of the imported cargo consisting of bananas.

 The Port of Gulfport is just 16 miles from shipping lanes and 5 nautical miles from the Intracoastal Waterway—ships can be in international waters within an hour of sailing from the harbor at Gulfport.
-Companies with regular scheduled liner services include Dole Fresh Fruit Company, Great White Fleet (Chiquita) and Crowley Maritime.
+Companies with regularly scheduled liner services include Dole Fresh Fruit Company, Great White Fleet (Chiquita), and Crowley Maritime.
 The port has on-site inspection by U.S. Customs, the U.S. Department of Agriculture, and the U.S. Coast Guard.

 Long-term restoration and rebuilding plans from the damage to the port in 2005 by Hurricane Katrina could eventually make the Port of Gulfport one of the largest container ports in the nation.
 According to Port of the Future, state officials may use federal recovery money to expand the port's facilities and capabilities.

-In February 2010, Governor Haley Barbour announced that Mississippi had received a $20 million federal grant from the Department of Transportation that will help fund railroad improvements from the Port of Gulfport to Hattiesburg, a major step in recognizing the importance of the Gulf ports.
+In February 2010, Governor Haley Barbour announced that Mississippi had received a $20 million federal grant from the Department of Transportation to help fund railroad improvements from the Port of Gulfport to Hattiesburg, a major step in recognizing the importance of the Gulf ports.
 The new facility for the Gulfport Air and Marine Detachment of the Department of Homeland Security is located at the Naval Construction Battalion Center.
 The detachment operates small boat interdiction along the north coast of the Gulf of Mexico from the Louisiana-Texas border to Apalachicola, FL, and patrol the inland waterways that provide direct access to the Gulf.